NicolaiVArends/BachelorThesis/README.md

 # Optimising Sustaniable Financial Portfolios

-This repository holds files for a bachelorthesis in Optimising Sustaniable Financial Portfolios.
+This repository holds files for a bachelorthesis in optimising sustaniable financial portfolios.

 ## About this Project